 - 6 tablespoons butter

-Melt chocolate in a microwave safe bowl in 30 second intervals, stirring well after each interval, until fully melted.
-Place the caramel coated cookies in the chocolate and cover only the bottom of the cookie.
-Use a fork to pull them out of the chocolate and place them on a parchment line cookie sheet.
+- Melt chocolate in a microwave-safe bowl in 30-second intervals, stirring well after each interval, until fully melted.
+Place the caramel-coated cookies in the chocolate and cover only the bottom of the cookie.
+Use a fork to pull them out of the chocolate and place them on a parchment-lined cookie sheet.
 Use the chocolate still on the fork to drizzle stripes over the top of the cookies.
 Refrigerate until set.

 For the caramel